taih304/Linux-Shell/Physical layer/Init script/README.md

 For the virtual filesystem, like procfs, sysfs, tmpfs, ``none`` can be added to mean that there is no physical disk partition linked to the mount point.
 The [rcS script in the customized Linux OS run on Raspbian](https://github.com/TranPhucVinh/Raspberry-Pi-GNU/blob/main/Kernel/Customized%20Linux%20distro%20from%20scratch/rootfs.md) has that none value when setting procfs and sysfs.

 ``mdev -s`` will scan ``/sys`` to create ``/dev``.
 Base on [its implementation in Busybox](https://coral.googlesource.com/busybox/+/refs/tags/1_18_2/util-linux/mdev.c), ``mdev -s`` scans ``/sys/class/xxx``, looking for directories which have ``dev`` file, e.g ``/sys/class/tty/tty0/dev``.
 Then ``mdev`` creates the ``/dev/device_name`` node.

+# OpenRC

+OpenRC is a Linux init systems.
+It's compatible with SysVinit, can be used as a drop-in replacement.
+It provides dependency-based service management.

 # [.netrc](.netrc.md)
 # crontab